blanklob/borre/README.md

 to upgrade to the current stable.

 ## Getting help

 If you have a question about the library, or are having difficulty using it, chat with the community in [GitHub Discussions](https://github.com/younessidbakkasse/bore/discussions)..

-## Authors

-If you have a question about the library, or are having difficulty using it, chat with the community in [GitHub Discussions](https://github.com/younessidbakkasse/bore/discussions)..